T1nyTim/NuzlockeTool/README.md

 `NuzlockeTool`

 ### To Start a New Session
-Select New from under the under the File session
+Select New `Ctrl+N` from under the File session

+### To Load a Previous Session
+Select Load `Ctrl+L` from under the File session, and select your sessions `.sav` file, which by default will be under the `save` directory

 ### Directory Explanations
 log files for debugging purposes will be generated under the `logs` directory